rust-lang-ru/book/rustbook-ru/nostarch/chapter02.md

 Recall that we included the input/output functionality from the standard library with `use std::io;` on the first line of the program.
-Now we’ll call the `stdin` function from the `io` module, which will allow us to handle user
+Now we’ll call the `stdin` function from the `io` module, which will allow us to владение user
 input:

 ```